Book of Origins

-Again, Genesis records the universal and stable institution of marriage and the home in a monogamous, patriarchal stable society.
-Polygamy, infanticide, adultery, pedophilia, divorce and homosexuality all come later as this original model began to disintegrate.
+Again, Genesis records the universal and stable institution of marriage and the home in a monogamous, patriarchal, and stable society.
+Polygamy, infanticide, adultery, pedophilia, divorce, and homosexuality all come later as this original model began to disintegrate.

 8. Origin of evil